mvettosi-hcl/java-cloudant-workload-scheduler-app/README.md

-# BeerShop - Java Workload Scheduler Web Starter
+# BeerShop - A _Java Workload Scheduler Web Starter_ app
 This application demonstrates how to use the Workload Scheduler service, with the 'Liberty for Java™' runtime and Cloudant No-SQL database on IBM Cloud.

 ## Table of contents